Technological Change (in my life) part-2

 to send thousands of Chinese students to the USA every year to be educated.

-morning lectures and afternoon labs.
-An English-speaking Chinese student sat one row ahead of me in the lecture hall accompanied
+lectures and afternoon labs.
+An English-speaking Chinese student sat one row ahead of me in the lecture hall accompanied by two

-by two minders who could not speak English but were required to pay for student slots (these minders were there to ensure the
+minders who could not speak English but were required to pay for student slots (these minders were there to ensure the student

-student would return to China; they passed the day in class by reading little brown books of political dogma).
-Back then,
+would return to China; they passed the day in class by reading little brown books of political dogma).
+Back then, Americans

-Americans correctly welcomed these foreign students (it was a business opportunity) but no one ever thought that China would
+correctly welcomed these foreign students (it was a business opportunity) but no one ever thought that China would eventually

-eventually compete head-to-head with the USA.
-I applaud the Chinese students who were able to acquire an education in a foreign
+compete head-to-head with the USA.
+I applaud the Chinese students who were able to acquire an education in a foreign country

-country speaking a foreign language but wonder how many Americans would be willing, or able, to do the same by travelling to
+speaking a foreign language but wonder how many Americans would be willing, or able, to do the same by traveling to China.

 - China is investing in their citizens while America is investing in their military